PavanTeja-777/CodeForces-Solutions/Daily Practise/README.md

-This folder contains the daily problems I solve in CodeForces
+This folder contains the daily problems I solve in CodeForces.